Charles Bronson gets the Cannon treatment in Michael Winner’s contentious thriller

 Stomper: Lady, you scream and disturb the neighbors, we’ll cut you into little pieces and eat you for dinner!

-Back in reality, the US media steered focus from the distinctly affluent issue of powder cocaine, while laws on the possession of the relatively cheap crack cocaine were tightened, a move that resulted in record numbers of ethnic minorities serving jail time.
+Back in reality, the evidence of such attitudes and motivations was plain as day.
+While the US media steered focus from the distinctly affluent issue of powder cocaine, laws on possession of the relatively cheap crack cocaine were tightened, a move that resulted in record numbers of ethnic minorities serving jail time.
+It didn’t matter that banks laundered drug money, that drug kingpins were unseen and suited, that drugs were as much a routine for elites and sections of the middle classes as they were for low-income addicts.
+It was the jobless miscreants you needed to look out for, those uneducated kids from broken homes who had never been tossed a bone in their lives and had little else to do but loiter.
 Death Wish may have been a fictional vehicle designed to stir controversy and sell tickets, but its ill-conceived depictions would fuel the fire of a white middle-class America now willingly at the mercy of a very real sense of political outrage.

-Sure, there were white criminals in the movie too, most notably Kevyn Major Howard’s Stomper, and although racism surely wasn’t on the filmmaker’s agenda, these things have a life of their own when viewed through a sociopolitical lens.
-One scene in particular seems to stand out in this regard, depicting a ghetto blaster not as an item of cultural expression, but as an antisocial scourge that needs eradicating, a fact punctuated when Lawrence Fishburne’s Cutter is shot in the face after attempting to shield himself with the offending device.
+Sure, there were white criminals in the movie too, most notably Kevyn Major Howard’s Stomper, and though racism surely wasn’t on the filmmaker’s agenda, these things have a life of their own when viewed through a sociopolitical lens.
+One scene, in particular, seems to stand out in this regard, depicting a ghetto blaster not as an item of cultural expression, but as an antisocial scourge that needs eradicating, a fact punctuated when Lawrence Fishburne’s Cutter is shot in the face after attempting to shield himself with the offending device.
+Smooth!
+Though I’m sure the likes of Sony and Nike, corporate brands who push urban consumerism and in doing so directly influence crime statistics, would have something to say about that in the 21st century.

 Death Wish II is remorselessly insensitive, breathless in its amplifications of a society gone rotten.
 In no time at all a routine street robbery evolves into unrepentant and non-discriminatory violence, while protracted scenes of rape are shot with an almost voyeuristic relish.
 A distinctly manipulative scene sees Kersey’s daughter flee a similar situation by flinging herself through a plate glass window.
 As a consequence she becomes impaled on a spike fence, an image that seems to carry certain religious connotations.
 It is this kind of overblown sequence that only serves to embellish the movie’s dubious message.